MLH-Fellowship/orientation-project-js-23.SUM.B.1/README.md

 ## Install instructions

-Created a .env file in the root directory with the following contents:
+Create an .env file in the root directory with the following contents:

 ```.env
 REACT_APP_BACKEND_URL=<url of backend>